RudyMartin/dsai-2024/rps_files/readme.md

     - Evaluate the performance of the new model and make further adjustments if necessary.

 ---
+### Step 6: Prepare Your Presentation for Project

-This structure provides clear instructions for each step of your experiment, ensuring that all actions and inputs/outputs are well-defined.
+This page aims to provide clear instructions for each step of your experiment, ensuring that all actions and inputs/outputs are well-defined.